pixodesk/pixodesk-svg-animator/README.md

 ## Using in React / Next.js

-SVG files are self-contained and can be embedded in a few ways:
+Pre-rendered SVG files are self-contained and can be embedded in a few ways:

 - **Copy-paste** — paste SVG markup directly into HTML
 - **Inlined/embedded** - into static HTML by your framework, CMS or static site generator